aoshea/openfoundry/README.md

 - `gulp copy` copies over generated css and images
 - `gulp` starts it up
 - Files are copied to `dist` folder
-- Point browser to `localhost:7777/open`
+- Point browser to `localhost:7777`
+- TIP: on OSX create ~/datadb/ in case of database connection issues

 ### Notes
 - Breakpoint mixin is `mobile`
 - eg. `@include mobile { /* add styles */ }`